When I first turned my life over to God, one of my favorite praise songs I learned was “I Cast All My Cares.”

 You might say, “Oh but you don’t know what I’m going through.”
 You’re right, I don’t, but God does.
 Nothing is impossible with Him.

-In Joshua chapter three, God parts the Jordan River in order for the Ark of the Covenant and the Israelites to cross.
-After they crossed, the Lord told Joshua to have twelve men, one from every tribe, each gather a stone from the middle of the Jordan and put it down at the place they would stay that night.
+In Joshua chapter four, God parts the Jordan River in order for the Ark of the Covenant and the Israelites to cross.
+After they crossed and while the River was still parted, the Lord told Joshua to take twelve men, one from every tribe, and have them each gather a stone from the middle of the Jordan and put it down at the place they would stay that night.

 Joshua 4:6,7 say that these stones will “serve as a sign among you.
 In the future, when your children ask you, ‘What do these stones mean?’ tell them that the flow of the Jordan was cut off before the ark of the covenant of the Lord.
 When it crossed the Jordan, the waters of the Jordan were cut off.
 These stones are to be a memorial to the people of Israel forever.”